-Six-time GRAMMY® Award-nominee Nnenna Freelon has earned a well-deserved reputation as a compelling and captivating live performer.
-Nnenna is currently in residence at The Venetian Las Vegas (September 18-October 29) starring in “Georgia on My Mind: Celebrating the Music of Ray Charles” with the most awarded a capella group, Take 6, and with Las Vegas’ own Clint Holmes.
-Nnenna is no stranger to the music of the master singer –; she toured with Ray Charles, as she did with many of the greatest jazz artists including Ellis Marsalis, Al Jarreau, George Benson, and many others.
+Six-time GRAMMY® Award nominee Nnenna Freelon has earned a well-deserved reputation as a compelling and captivating live performer.
+In 2014, Nnenna starred in the critically acclaimed show “Georgia on My Mind: Celebrating the Music of Ray Charles” at the Venetian Hotel in Las Vegas.
+Nnenna is no stranger to the music of the master singer –;; she toured with Ray Charles, as well as many other greatest jazz artists including Ellis Marsalis, Al Jarreau, George Benson, and others.

-She is particularly excited about her venture as the writer, composer and producer of her original theatrical presentation of The Clothesline Muse, a work of dance, music, spoken word, vibrant art and projections.
+She is particularly excited about her current venture as the writer, composer and producer of the original theatrical presentation of The Clothesline Muse, a devised theatrical work of dance, music, spoken word, vibrant art and projections.
 She is also one of the stars of the musical theater piece.
-The Clothesline Muse premiered at the Painted Bride Arts Center in Philadelphia in 2014 with a national tour planned for 2015.
-The production was accomplished with the assistance of her daughter, visual artist Maya Freelon-Asant and Kariamu Welsh, Chairman of Dance at Temple University.
+The Clothesline Muse premiered at the Painted Bride Arts Center in Philadelphia in 2013 with a national tour underway in 2015.
+The production was accomplished with the assistance of her daughter, visual artist Maya Freelon-Asante and Kariamu Welsh, Chairman of Dance at Temple University.
 The play won a National Theater Project creation grant from the New England Foundation for the Arts (NEFA), a much sought after honor only awarded to six worthy recipients.
-The play has also been recognized by the National Performance Network.
+The play has also been supported by the National Performance Network.
 The performances will be accompanied by a residency, that is, some kind of community outreach, in virtually every market.
 Some markets will also have special daytime performances for children.

 Freelon has dedicated herself to educating young people, both musicians and non-musicians, and students of all ages.
 She toured the United States for four years as the National Spokesperson for Partners in Education.
-Her master classes and workshops, from “Sound Sculpture” to the ground-breaking “Babysong,” teach adults and children that you too can change the world –; even one person at a time.
+Her master classes and workshops, from “Sound Sculpture” to the ground-breaking “Babysong,” teach adults and children that you too can change the world –;; even one person at a time.
 With her anthem “One Child at a Time” found on her “Soulcall” recording, Freelon took on the task of fundraising and bringing greater attention to the needs of children in education through mentoring and the arts.
-It has become one of the most sought-after songs by countless organizations including the United Way.
+It has become a sought-after song by countless organizations including the United Way.

 Honors and awards are nothing new for Nnenna.
 She was named a 2010 “Woman of Substance” by Bennett College for Woman, delivered the Keynote Address for the 2010 Arts Midwest Conference, and much more.
 Freelon is a winner of both the Billie Holiday Award from the prestigious Academie du Jazz and the Eubie Blake Award from the Cultural Crossroads Center in New York City.
 She was nominated twice as “Lady of Soul” by the Soul Train Awards.

-At the 43rd annual GRAMMY Awards telecast from Los Angeles, she inspired an enthusiastic standing ovation from 20,000 music-industry insiders and celebrities when she took to the stage, as do her ongoing concert, television and special event performances including such as the prestigious headline spot for ActionAID, Sir Elton John’s International AIDS fundraiser.
+At the 43rd annual GRAMMY Awards telecast from Los Angeles, she inspired an enthusiastic standing ovation from 20,000 music industry insiders and other celebrities when she took to the stage.
+She receives similar reaction for her ongoing concert, television and special event performances such as the prestigious headline spot for ActionAID, Sir Elton John’s International AIDS fundraiser.

 Born and raised in Cambridge, Massachusetts, Freelon received her undergraduate degree from Simmons College in Boston.
 Her parents and singing in the church gave the singer her first exposure to the arts –; especially to the art of jazz.
-Her father’s playing Count Basie recordings and her mother’s active involvement in their church led Freelon to an appreciation of all music and she eventually pursued a career in jazz in which she has excelled.
-All the while, Freelon has cherished and held dear her two most important lifetime roles –; wife and mother.
+Her father played Count Basie recordings and her mother’s active involvement in their church led Freelon to an appreciation of all music.
+Ultimately she pursued a career in jazz in which she has excelled.
+All the while, Freelon has cherished and held dear her two most important lifetime roles –;; wife and mother.
 Her husband Phil Freelon is an award-winning architect based in North Carolina.
-As a mother of three, Freelon has led by example –; follow your dreams, dedicate yourself, and work hard in all you do.
+As the mother of three, Freelon has led by example –; follow your dreams, dedicate yourself, and work hard in all you do.

-Her recording career has brought consistent respect and sales for the artist both on her solo albums and those on which she collaborates or is featured in duets.
-Nnenna Freelon has created a diverse and outstanding legacy from her creativity to her performances that have garnered an ever-growing fan base from audiences worldwide to Presidents.
+Her recording career has brought consistent respect and sales for the artist both for her solo albums and those on which she collaborates or is featured in duets.
+Nnenna Freelon has created a diverse and outstanding legacy from her creativity to her performances that have garnered an ever-growing fan base from audiences to leaders worldwide.